 Dual-energy X-ray absorptiometry (DXA or DEXA) is a medical imaging technique that uses X-rays to measure bone density and body composition, including body fat percentage.

 It sends two X-ray beams with different energy levels through the body to measure the absorption rates of the bones and soft tissue.
-This information can be used to calculate a person’s body fat percentage and identify any bone density issues.
+The physician can use this information to calculate a person’s body fat percentage and identify any bone density issues.
 DXA is considered a highly accurate method for measuring body fat, but it is typically more expensive and requires specialized equipment and trained technicians to perform the scan.

 Physicians may use Dual-energy X-ray Absorptiometry (DXA) to measure a person’s body fat percentage when they need a highly accurate and detailed assessment of their bone density and body composition.
-This method is often used for patients with conditions such as osteoporosis or obesity, or for athletes looking to optimize their training and nutrition plans.
-DXA scans can provide information about the distribution of fat and lean tissue throughout the body, which can be helpful in creating personalized health and fitness plans.
+This method is often used for patients with conditions such as osteoporosis or obesity or athletes looking to optimize their training and nutrition plans.
+DXA scans can provide information about the distribution of fat and lean tissue throughout the body, which can help create personalized health and fitness plans.
 However, DXA scans can be expensive and may not be covered by insurance for non-medically necessary reasons.

 How to Measure Body Fat Percentage at Home